-The Cisco NAC Agent always looks for the Windows Internet Explorer TLS 1.0 settings to discover the Cisco ISE network.
+The (temporal) Cisco NAC Web Agent and (persistent) Cisco NAC Agent always look for the Windows Internet Explorer TLS 1.0 settings to discover the Cisco ISE network.
 (These TLS 1.0 settings should be enabled in Internet Explorer.)
 Therefore, client machines must have Windows Internet Explorer version 7, 8, or 9 installed with TLS1.0 enabled to allow for Cisco ISE posture assessment functions to operate on client machines accessing the network.
-The Cisco NAC Agent can automatically enable the TLS 1.0 setting in Windows Internet Explorer if FIPS mode has been enabled in Cisco ISE.
+See the following guidelines: